The meaning of straining is to make an unusually big effort.

 When I think about the beginners amongst my students, it's hard to think of people who don't strain.
 Some more than others of course.
 It's such a shame when singers with potentially good voices choke it.

 This article is part of my Singing Techniques & Exercises guide, where I break down the skills that make your voice easier to control and more expressive.
-Here, we’ll zoom in singing without straining.
+Here, we’ll zoom in on singing without straining.

 1.